Edita-L/Project1EL/README.md

 I have tested the site on a number of occasions throughout the building process, so that I could see it from different devices such as my mobile, tablet and PC and check for responsiveness.

-# Issues and Changes Implemented
+### **Issues and Changes Implemented**

 During this testing I realised that I had to make some design changes to areas that I was not satisfied with, to make it more easy to navigate, user firendly and improve the viewing experience on the mobile devices.
 I have therefore made many changes as I went along in order to make it more responsive or easier to navigate.
 Some of these changes are listed below:
 * Initially Index Page had just navigation link listed at the top and hero image, followed by footer.
-I have added the central To Cakes call of action button to make it easier to reach the product page
+I have added the central To Cakes call of action button to make it easier to reach the product page.
-* The Header was not responsive enough on mobile devices so i have used pure CSS code to make nav bar more responsive.
+* The Header was not responsive enough on mobile devices so I have used pure CSS code to make nav bar more responsive.
-* The Header components were alligned to the sides of the screen to start with, but were centered to make it more appealing from UX point of view.
+* The Header components were aligned to the sides of the screen to start with, but were centered to make it more appealing from UX point of view.
-* The Index page background image and call of action button were initailly set as seperate divs and would overlap when tested on different screensizes.
+* The Index page background image and call of action button were initially set as separate divs and would overlap when tested on different screen sizes.
 This was overcome by using bootstrap jumbotron.
-* The footer was changed from orignal p style into unordered list to make it more readable on different devices.
+* The footer was changed from original p style into unordered list to make it more readable on different devices.
-* The Order section was found to not fit into smaller screems properly, adding some padding have corrected it.
+* The Order section was found to not fit into smaller screens properly, adding some padding have corrected it.
-* Some of the backgrounfd colors (on Index and Order pages) have needed adjusting to make the text displayed over them more easy to read.
+* Some of the background colors (on Index and Order pages) have needed adjusting to make the text displayed over them more easy to read.
-* While testing I realised few links were not working where I have mistyped addresses, those were rectrified.
+* While testing I realised few links were not working where I have mistyped addresses, those were rectified.
-* About Us page sections where not alligning properly on different size screens, I have added a flex grid to overcome that issue.
+* About Us page sections where not aligning properly on different size screens, I have added a flex grid to overcome that issue.
 It has also appeared to have too long paragraphs to keep visitor interested, which were concentrated and shortened since.
 * Having noticed that images overstretch horizontally on larger screens, max-width has been added to each page main section to resolve this.

 *Changes I would still like to add:*